omardelarosa/abstract_games/Readme.md

 ![circles](images/circles.png "Circles")

 Move your circle with the up/down/left/right arrow keys and touch the other circles to give them color.
+Press spacebar to make more circles.